United Kingdom : Safety by City

 It gained its reputation and fame mostly because of its world-famous football teams, as well as culture, The Beatles and buzzing nightlife.

-Liverpool is a very dynamic city, always changing; there are new things happening all the time, new businesses and restaurants.
+Liverpool is a very dynamic city, always changing; new things are happening all the time, new businesses and restaurants.

 The architecture in and around the city is fantastic, with more and more modern facilities that will appeal to many.